World’s bankers take climate pledge. Will they follow through?

 President Joe Biden has proposed expansive federal spending on climate action.
 But a recent summit emphasized something seen as just as vital: mobilizing private sector investment.

-It’s encouraging, say climate policy experts, because it is necessary for there to be any hope of limiting the world’s temperature rise to below 2 degrees Celsius – the global warming target set out in the 2015 Paris Agreement.
+It’s encouraging, say climate policy experts, because such private funding is necessary for there to be any hope of limiting the world’s temperature rise to below 2 degrees Celsius – the global warming target set out in the 2015 Paris Agreement.

 Next comes the vital step of following pledges with actions.
 But those who track corporate climate actions add that the moves aren’t happening on a whim.
 Instead, a combination of factors – from new analysis of climate risks to rising optimism about profits from climate-related investment – is altering business models.